 Ingredients

-You only need a few things to bring these Sourdough Pumpkin Cinnamon Rolls together.
+You only need a few things to bring these Sourdough Discard Pumpkin Cinnamon Rolls together.

-- Dairy-free milk: I like to use almond milk, but any dairy-free milk will work well here.
-Also, if you're not dairy-free, you could use regular milk as well.
+- Non-dairy milk: I like to use almond milk, but any unflavored non-dairy milk will work well here.
+Also, if you're not dairy-free, you could use regular milk as well!

-- Sourdough discard: you will need 1 cup of unfed sourdough discard, at room temperature.
-This recipe is designed for a 1:1 sourdough discard (1 part water, 1 part flour).
-If your sourdough discard is a different ratio, you may need to adjust some of the ingredients.
+- Sourdough discard: Your sourdough discard should be unfed and at room temperature for this recipe.
+This recipe is designed for a sourdough starter with a 1:1:1 ratio (when you feed your starter, it's with 1 part starter, 1 part water, 1 part flour).
+If your sourdough starter uses a different ratio, you may need to adjust some of the ingredients.

-- Dark brown sugar: this will be mixed with butter and walnuts to create the filling in the rolls.
+- Dark brown sugar: This will be mixed with butter and a bit of cinnamon for the filling in the rolls.

 See full recipe below for detailed instructions.

-Cinnamon rolls are infamous for being "hard to make," but really they're quite forgiving.
+Cinnamon rolls are notoriously thought of as being "hard to make," but they're really quite forgiving.
 Embrace some of the irregularities, and don't sweat it!
-Here is how to bring these Sourdough Pumpkin Cinnamon Rolls together.
+Here is how to bring these Sourdough Discard Pumpkin Cinnamon Rolls together.

-Combine your dough ingredients and let rise for 60-90 minutes.
+Combine your dough ingredients and let rise for 60-90 minutes until doubled in size.

-Spread with softened butter and sprinkle with the brown sugar and walnuts.
+Spread the dough with softened butter and sprinkle with the brown sugar (and walnuts, if adding).

 Tightly roll the log along the long edge to the end.
 Try to press the long edge of the roll together to keep it tight.

 Using unflavored dental floss, wrap around the log and pull through to pinch or cut your rolls.
-Cut the log into 9-12 rolls.
+Cut the log into 8-12 rolls.
+You can also do this with a sharp knife.

-Place the rolls in a greased baking dish and let rise 30-45 minutes.
+Place the rolls in a greased baking dish.
+Cover and let rise for 30-45 minutes.

 Keep in mind that these don't have to be perfect!
 Consider the pan that you're using and the overall shape of your rolls.
 How many would reasonably fit in there?
 The biggest thing to keep in mind is that you want them to be the same thickness.
 If you have very thick or very thin rolls, they will bake at different times.
 So as long as they're all roughly the same thickness, you're in good shape!